 Venues & Events International Limited (“The Company”) is strongly committed to protecting personal data.
 This privacy notice describes why and how we collect and use personal data and provides information about individuals’ rights.
 It applies to personal data provided to us, both by individuals themselves or by others.
 We may use personal data provided to us for any of the purposes described in this privacy statement or as otherwise stated at the point of collection.

 Personal data is any information relating to an identified or identifiable living person.
-The Company processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.
+The Company processes personal data to enable it to fulfil our contract with the client.
+The means of collection, lawful basis of processing, use, disclosure, and retention periods for each may differ.

-When you make an enquiry with us about any of the services we offer, we’ll ask you to provide some contact information.
+When we receive an enquiry about any of the services we offer, we will ask you to provide some contact information.
 This may include some or all of the following: